yeshpanovrustem/abai/README.md

  ## verses.csv
  - The file contains 176 verses by Abai Qunanbaiuly and their Russian translations.
- - The verses were written in a period between 1855 and 1903; the exact years of eight verses are unknown.
+ - 168 verses were written in a period between 1855 and 1903; the exact years of eight verses are unknown.
  - The names of 43 translators head columns (e.g., A. Zhovtis,	A. Kodar,	A. Romm, etc.) after the **Year**, **KK_Title**, and **KK_Text** columns.
- - A translator name can be given more than once (e.g., A. Steinberg_1,	A. Steinberg_2,	A. Steinberg_3) if there are multiple variants of a given verse by the translator.
+ - A translator name can be given more than once (e.g., A. Steinberg_1,	A. Steinberg_2,	A. Steinberg_3) if there are multiple variants of a given verse by the same translator.
+ - The number of tokens in the KK_Text column (with punctuation and \n removed): 19,190
+ - The number of types in the KK_Text column (with punctuation and \n removed): 8,099